Heart Failure Surgery, Devices & Transplantation

 - Patients with heart failure are often considered a high risk for surgery.
 However, Temple cardiovascular surgeons are experienced in advanced surgical options that may be appropriate even for elderly patients with advanced heart disease and other medical conditions.
 These new options include minimally invasive and robotic-assisted procedures as well as “hybrid” surgeries that combine minimally invasive surgery with a catheter-based treatment.

 - Temple surgeons employ a variety of temporary assist devices to help high-risk or critically ill patients maintain good blood flow during surgery or a complex hybrid procedure.
-Dr. Howard Cohen of Temple helped develop one such left ventricular support device, called the TandemHeart®, which is a temporary external device that can maintain blood circulation during a procedure or stabilize critically ill patients before surgery.
+One such left ventricular support device, called the TandemHeart®, is a temporary external device that can maintain blood circulation during a procedure or stabilize critically ill patients before surgery.
 Other assistive devices used at Temple are the Impella 2.5 and the intraaortic balloon pump.

 - Enrollment in one of Temple's clinical trials of new therapies may be another option for those with advanced heart failure.
 Trials involving new drugs, special surgical procedures, new transplantation techniques, novel devices, and stem cell therapies (to regrow healthy heart muscle) are now underway at Temple.